VirtualAngel/rock-paper-scissors-JS-game/Phase_Two/readme.md

 4. Test that everything still works before we move onto the JavaScript portion.

 JS:
-5. Below the other const variables in your JavaScript file, create two more for User Score and Computer Score.
-Set them equal to zero (because this is the values where the scoreboard will start). ie) const userScore = 0 const computerScore = 0
+5. Below the other variables in your JavaScript file, create two more for User Score and Computer Score.
+Set them equal to zero (because this is the values where the scoreboard will start).
+Make sure you use let instead of const as these numbers will change! ie) let userScore = 0 let computerScore = 0

 6. Pull in the ID's you created for the Player Score and Computer score (in the spans) by setting new variables and using document.getElementByID.
 This will show it to the DOM (page). ie)